ATLAS: Adaptive Trading with LLM AgentS Through Dynamic Prompt Optimization and Multi-Agent Coordination: Conclusion

 \section{Conclusion}

-We introduced ATLAS, an LLM-based trading framework integrating \emph{Adaptive-OPRO} for prompt optimization under delayed, noisy feedback with structured analyst inputs and an order-level decision interface linking reasoning to execution.
-Across regime-specific equity studies and multiple model families, Adaptive-OPRO improves over strong fixed prompts, while reflection-based tuning yields no stable gains.
-The order-level interface exposes model-specific trading behaviors and separates analytical quality from execution choices, yielding clearer attribution and more interpretable decision traces.
-ATLAS illustrates a practical paradigm for sequential decision-making with LLMs, combining data-driven prompt evolution, structured inputs, and execution-aware outputs to achieve reliable, auditable, and accountable trading performance.
+In this work, we introduce ATLAS, an LLM-based trading framework that combines \emph{Adaptive-OPRO} for prompt optimization under delayed, noisy feedback with structured analyst inputs and an order-level interface.
+Across regimes and model families, Adaptive-OPRO outperforms tuned static prompts, while standard reflection proves inconsistent.
+The order-level interface reveals model-specific trading behaviors and separates analytical quality from execution choices, enabling clearer attribution and interpretability.
+ATLAS with Adaptive-OPRO provides a practical, reliable, auditable paradigm for sequential LLM decision-making.